sreesanthmk2020Admin/vstar/README.md

-Story Name Update:
-Replace “and Testing” with “and File Validation.”

-Example:
+message:

+“The files were received today.
+Validation of the 5 files, including alignment, layout, record count, and sample data verification against the UI, is expected to take approximately 5 working days.
+With the Test environment currently available with the required data, validation has started, and the activity is expected to be completed by the 10th.”

-If the current story name is:
+If you want a shorter version for the story comment:
-“[Original Story Name] and Testing”

-It should be updated to:
-“[Original Story Name] and File Validation.”

-If you need to post it as a Digital.ai / Jira conversation, you can write:

-“Updating the story name to replace ‘and Testing’ with ‘and File Validation’ to better reflect the scope of work.”
+“Files received today.
+Validation has started in the Test environment and is expected to take 5 working days, with completion planned by the 10th.”